pvormste/atempgo/README.md

   * Inherited templates must use a delimiter specified in the ParseOptions (default "-")
   * File extensions  should be all the same (html, tmpl, ...)
   * Child template must be located in same folder as parent
+  * Hash (#) is short form of: extends base -> base.index.login is written as #index.login
+  * If key starts with Hash (#), you have to pass the BaseName value (default: base), else: the first parent
+  * Because of go template design, you can only call the last child, not a single parent (e.g. "#index.login" not "#index")

 ### Config